 The Stanford Sites Drupal CMS platform offers design flexibility, integration with Stanford systems, and substantial functionality through the latest version of the open-source Drupal application.
 Stanford Web Services updates the platform with new features, integrations, theme updates, and bug fixes frequently and always with usability and accessibility as its core values.

-Stanford's policy on Accessibility of Electronic Content (6.8.1) states that electronic content is to conform to the Web Content Accessibility Guidelines 2.0 (WCAG), Level AA.
-Many of the changes in the latest version of Stanford Sites are intentional design choices that help Stanford websites to meet this policy.
+Many of the changes in the latest version of Stanford Sites are intentional design choices that help Stanford websites to meet Stanford's policy on Accessibility of Electronic Content (6.8.1).

 Here are a few common questions and answers about websites on the Stanford Sites Drupal CMS platform.